CAD020: Tokenomics

 Transaction fees are intended to be small, to encourage adoption and use of the Convex network.
 Transaction fees MUST NOT be zero to mitigate against denial of service (DoS) attacks on the network.

-Transaction fees MUST be collected at the point of transaction execution, and placed in a pool for subsequent distribution to peer operators.
+Transaction fees MUST be collected at the point of transaction execution, and placed in the Reward Pool for subsequent distribution to peer operators.
 This process MUST occur automatically as part of the network protocol.

 Other considerations